soen341-2/Helloworld-SOEN341_Project_W25/Documentation/Sprint 4/Contribution Log.md

 ## Liyan Al-mosaria (40251099)

-### Implemented functionality for admins to create default public channels
-- e.g., #all-general, accessible to all registered users by default.
-- Worked alongside Prathiksha.
+### Implemented UI enhancements
+- Fixed issue with message bubbles going to the left and having the same color.
+- Added scrollable windows for the chat and the list of channels in channel selector.
+- Made private channel area bigger.
+- Unified font accross the platform.
 - **March 14, 12:00PM - 1:00PM**

 ### Developed feature allowing users to create private channels